Royal Borough of Kingston upon Thames: Ethnicity

-Local government

-The Borough Council was controlled by the Conservative Party from 1965 to 1986, when a short-lived SDP-Liberal Alliance minority administration took over.
-It lost several by-elections due to its attempt to abolish the Borough's grammar school system.
-The Conservatives regained control in 1987.
-The 1990 election gave no party a majority but the Conservatives kept power with the casting vote of the Mayor.

-In 2011, Councillor Tim Dennen resigned from the Liberal Democrat group to sit as an independent member.

-On Tuesday 11 June 2013 Derek Osborne was arrested on suspicion of possessing indecent images of children, following his release on bail he resigned the Liberal Democrat group, as leader of Kingston Council and as a councillor for Beverley Ward.
-Osborne pleaded guilty and was subsequently jailed for 2 years in October 2013.
-The Conservatives comfortably won the by-election following the resignation of the former leader of the council.

-In 2014 the Conservatives gained a majority of 8 at the local elections, bucking a trend of the Liberal Democrats retaining control in their heartlands.

-The Liberal Democrats regained control of the council in 2018 with a large majority of 39 seats compared to the Conservatives' 9 seats.

 Modern Kingston

 Kingston benefits from one of the biggest and most visited shopping areas outside of central London, with a varied selection of high street stores, and a large number of independent boutiques and retailers.

 The most famous shop in Kingston is Bentalls, started by Frank Bentall in 1867 in Clarence Street, where it (or at least the completely rebuilt Bentall Centre) stands.

 Close to Kingston, and located between Kingston, Richmond and Roehampton, is Richmond Park, one of the oldest of London's royal parks.

 The borough is home to the highest number of South Koreans in Europe, in the town of New Malden.

 Tourism in Kingston

 Kingston has many attractions in and near it, ranging from nature and historical attractions to theme parks.

 Some of the borough's attractions are: